DataResponsibly/Virny/docs/examples/Multiple_Runs_Interface_Use_Case.md

 # Multiple Runs Interface Usage

 In this example, we are going to audit 4 models for stability and fairness, visualize metrics, and create an analysis report.
 To get better analysis accuracy, we will use `compute_metrics_multiple_runs` interface that will make multiple runs per model.
-For that, we will need to do next steps:
+For that, we will need to do the next steps:

 * Initialize input variables